 ♥ More Patient

 All my life I have lived by the illusion that I was a very patient person.
-It was only recently that this myth dispelled and came forth a face I had never known before.
+It was only recently that this myth was dispelled and came forth a face I had never known before.

 The reality was what I had believed to be my patience was actually my ignorance in having the vocabulary to be able to name my emotions and virtues accurately.

 Though my mind doesn’t altogether buy the above theory, some of life’s bitter experiences have told me otherwise.
-Awakened by the words of the sane, I have been investing a lot of time and conscious thought training myself to be more patient.
+Awakened by the words of the sane, I have been investing a lot of time and conscious thought in training myself to be more patient.